victorassiso/Pizza-Shop-Web/README.md

 [React Delivery Shop](https://delivery-shop.victorassis.eng.br)

-Please note that as the project is hosted on the free tier plan, there might be a slight delay in retrieving the initial response for the first request.
+Please note that as the project is hosted on the free tier plan, there might be a substantial delay in retrieving the initial response for the first request.
 However, subsequent requests should function normally.

 ## Features